Every landscape project should support the vital work of pollinators | Pacific Nurseries

 Research reveals that Bay Area gardens in both the suburbs and cities have more diverse pollinator communities than nearby wildlands.
 The data suggests that pollinators are unaffected by urban life as long as they have access to landscapes with the flowers and food that they need to thrive.

-12 beautiful, pollinator-friendly plants to consider
+12 beautiful, pollinator-friendly plants

-With help from the Pollinator Partnership and some Bay Area Landscape Pros, we’ve assembled a group of great plants—mostly CA natives—that will support pollinators in your project.
-Consider one or all of them for a beautiful, flowering environment that your clients will love.
+With help from the Pollinator Partnership and some talented Bay Area Landscape Pros, we’ve assembled a group of great plants—mostly CA natives—that will help pollinators thrive in your project.

 Sisyrinchium bellum